paveu/content-publisher/README.md

 content-publisher is a project for selling out video content.
 All videos we sell are hosted on an external servers(wistia.com) and their links are emebed to a form as a iframe html code.
 After we embed it as a video object we can cover it with a description and comments.
 If a user drop a comment we get notifcation.
 Braintree payment is used to pay for an access to premium videos(restricted to those who buy premium membership).

 ### Project features
-  - django 1.9.5
+  - Django 1.9.5
   - full REST API for category, video and comment models
-  - braintree payments
+  - braintree and payu system implemented
+  - OAuth2 (signing in via facebook auth) implemented
   - full payment transaction history
   - vimeo and youtube, wistia
   - videos can be commented
   - notification system

 ### Todos
-  - OAuth2 (facebook, twitter, linkedin)
-  - payu payments
   - improving registration system (adding email activation system)
   - covering all models along with payment system with unit-tests
   - function testing wiyh selenium